 23 individually designed rooms, including two suites.

 11am, but flexible, subject to availability.
 Check-in is from 3pm, but you’ll be well looked after in the library, should you arrive earlier.

-A homely breakfast is available to purchase in the library for £16.50 per person – including Extract coffee and teas, omelettes cooked to order, Hobbs House breads and pastries (we loved the cinnamon swirl), fresh fruit, yogurts, and homemade granola.
+An à la cart breakfast is available for £6.50 to £12.50 per person – including Extract coffee and teas, omelettes cooked to order, Hobbs House breads and pastries (we loved the cinnamon swirl), fresh fruit, yogurts, and homemade granola.